 5 Weeks Pregnant means you’re in the 2nd month of your pregnancy.
 Here we are with only 7 months to go!
 Still have questions?
 When you go through this article, you will have all the answers to your questions.

-Let’s check on the baby’s growth, your life this week, and many more.
+Let’s check out the baby’s growth, your life this week, and many more.

 Baby of 5 Weeks Pregnant